AmadeusGB/Decoded/2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design.md

 *Design Layout:*

-1. The top section of the slide should have the title and subtitle centered.
+1. The slide background should be sleek and modern, possibly with a subtle technological pattern or gradient.
+2. The title and subtitle should be at the top, centered, in bold fonts.
-2. Below this, there should be a large graphic in the center depicting three pillars or columns, each labeled with one of the three elements: Blockchain, Cybersecurity, and Sharing Economy.
-These pillars should be visually interconnected, possibly with arrows or lines, to represent synergy.
+3. Below the title, place a large Venn Diagram with three overlapping circles.
+Each circle represents one of the elements: Blockchain, Cybersecurity, Sharing Economy.
-3. Each pillar should have an associated icon or image that represents its essence (e.g., chains for Blockchain, a shield for Cybersecurity, and hands shaking or sharing for Sharing Economy).
+4. Inside each circle, include an icon representing the element (e.g., chain link for Blockchain, shield for Cybersecurity, and people for Sharing Economy) along with 2-3 keywords (e.g., Transparency, Security, Decentralization).
-4. Around each pillar, there should be keywords or short phrases that highlight the core aspects of each element.
-5. The bottom section of the slide should have bullet points that the speaker can use as talking points.
+5. In the intersection of the circles, include an icon representing synergy or transformation.
+6. On the right or bottom of the Venn Diagram, include a section with eye-catching statistics in the form of infographics.
+7. Include a thought-provoking quote at the bottom, in an elegant font, and in a contrasting color to stand out.

 *Presentation Effect:*

-This slide should convey the interdependence and synergy of the three pillars.
-The graphic should be visually striking, with the interconnected pillars serving as a metaphor for how these technologies support and amplify each other.
-The speaker should use a tone of revelation, highlighting how these are not just buzzwords, but critical elements that are revolutionizing the internet.
-The design should be sleek and futuristic, reflecting the cutting-edge nature of these technologies.
-The audience should leave this slide with a clear understanding of why these three elements are critical and how they are interwoven in the fabric of Web3.
+1. The Venn Diagram should be the focal point of the slide.
+It visually represents the interconnection of the three elements.
+2. The icons and keywords within the circles should be simple and self-explanatory.
+3. The statistics section should be visually engaging, with infographics that are easy to understand at a glance.
+4. The quote should be in a contrasting color to stand out.
+5. The speaker should use a laser pointer or similar tool to guide the audience through the elements of the Venn Diagram.
+6. The transition to this slide should be dynamic, possibly with the circles of the Venn Diagram appearing one after the other.critical and how they are interwoven in the fabric of Web3.

+*Additional Information:*

+The statistics section will include the following data in a visually engaging format:

+- Blockchain: "Global blockchain market size is expected to reach

+$30 billion by 2023."
+- Cybersecurity: "By 2025, the financial impact of cybercrime is expected to reach $10.5 trillion annually."
+- Sharing Economy: "The global sharing economy is expected to grow to approximately $335 billion by 2025."

+These statistics will be presented using infographics.
+For instance, the blockchain statistic could be represented by a rising graph with a chain link pattern, the cybersecurity statistic could be represented by a shield with a dollar sign, and the sharing economy statistic could be represented by a pie chart with people icons.

+The quote, "The intersection of Blockchain, Cybersecurity, and the Sharing Economy is where the future is being built," should be prominently displayed at the bottom in an elegant font.
+This quote serves to emphasize the importance and interplay of these three transformative technologies.

+The speaker should engage with the audience by asking if anyone has experienced the impact of these technologies in their own lives and should be prepared to give real-world examples of how this triad is currently transforming various industries.

+In terms of design precautions, it’s important to ensure that the slide is not too cluttered and that each element has enough space.
+The fonts should be legible even for those sitting further back in the audience.
+The color scheme should be consistent with the branding of the company or topic and should be visually appealing without being distracting.

+In summary, this slide serves as a visually engaging and informative overview of the interplay between Blockchain, Cybersecurity, and the Sharing Economy, highlighting their collective impact and significance in the modern world.

 ## Slide 4: Deeper Network: The Vanguard of Web3

 - Title: Deeper Network: The Vanguard of Web3
-- Subtitle: Pioneering a Secure and Decentralized Internet
+- Subtitle: Building the Next-Generation Internet
-- Visuals: A dynamic graphic of Deeper Network's logo as a shield protecting the globe, with elements of blockchain, cybersecurity, and sharing economy integrated.
-- Bullet Points:
-    - Mission and Vision
-    - Addressing Internet Challenges
-    - Empowering Users
+- Visuals: A large, central image of the Earth, with interconnected nodes representing the Deeper Network.
+The nodes should be in the form of the Deeper Network logo.
+- Mission Statement: "Combining network security technology and blockchain technology to create a more private, secure, and fair next-generation trusted Internet."
+- Vision Statement: "Use blockchain technology to empower real users of the Internet, not only to build the future WEB 3.0 infrastructure but also to establish an accessible gateway for everyone to join this revolution."
+- Key Features: Decentralization, Security, Privacy, Accessibility
+- Call to Action: "Join the Revolution"

 *Content and Speaker's Note:*